GLorentz1/node-encrypt/README.md

   "password": "your-secure-password"
 }
 ```
+- If the password matches and the file is encrypted, the decryption process starts.
+- If the password matches and the file is decrypted, a presigned URL is returned for downloading the file.
+- If the password doesn't match, an error is returned.

 ### **4. Update a File**
 Make a `PUT` request to the `update` endpoint with the following JSON payload: